-- e) Is it mandatory to have a state supervisory official on the governing board? - □ Yes - ⊠ No - □ Can a government official be appointed to the governing board by a state authority, if so please mention: - f) What enforcement measures are in place (including compliance measures and sanctions for non-compliance) concerning registrations, governance, reporting, and public-benefit status?
+d) Is approval from the authority required for certain decisions of the governing board?
+Yes, formal approval is needed $\overline{\checkmark}$ Yes, needs just to be informed No If y es, please specify which type of decisions: Se e answer to Section 1, question 19c. e) Is it mandatory to have a state supervisory official on the governing board?
+Yes $\overline{\checkmark}$ No Can a government official be appointed to the governing board by a state authority, if some please mention: f) What enforcement measures are in place (including compliance measures and sanctions for non-compliance) concerning registrations, governance, reporting, and public-benefit status?

 If the board fails to comply with measures taken by the supervisory authority, the authority can step in and take action itself.
 According to the laws of the states, the authority can also dismiss board members in case of severe breach of duty.
 Some legal transactions of foundations need to be approved.
-If the fulfilment of the aim of the foundation has become impossible or the purpose contravenes the general public interest, the authority has, according to Art.
-87 of the Civil Code (BGB), the competence to change the purpose while respecting the will of the founder.
-As ultima ratio, the authority can even dissolve the foundation.
+If the fulfilment of the aim of the foundation has become impossible or the purpose contravenes the general public interest, the authority has, according to Section 85a BGB, the competence to change the purpose while respecting the will of the founder.
+As ultima ratio, according to Section 87a BGB the authority can even dissolve the foundation.

-20. When and how does a foundation dissolve?
+21. When and how does a foundation dissolve?